cdap-guides/cdap-flow-guide/README.md

     cdap-cli.sh get instances flowlet DiskPerformanceApp.DiskPerformanceFlow.tracker
     2

-We can scale out our application and increase the number of tracker flowlets to 4:
+We can scale out our application and increase the number of `Tracker` Flowlets to four:

     cdap-cli.sh set instances flowlet DiskPerformanceApp.DiskPerformanceFlow.tracker 4